vsk8s/k8router/README.md

       See `k8s-rbac.yml` for more information.
 * Certificates for all your domains.

+Each Kubernetes cluster has to expose its API to all the routers.
+Every kubelet node has to be accessible by all routers.

 ### Configuration

 An example configuration might look like this:

 ```
 haproxyDropinPath: /etc/haproxy/conf.d/90-k8router.conf
 haproxyTemplatePath: /root/template